 Minilik Addis, Freestyle Director

 Minilik Addis is originally from Salisbury, MD.
 He started dancing with Dynamic Dance Team, based out of the University of Maryland, College Park.
 Minilik first became involved with Culture Shock DC by joining the scholarship program for Season 13.
 He then became a core member of the Choreography and Freestyle teams for Season 14, and has been ever since.
 Minilik’s favorite part of Culture Shock is being able to educate, enrich, and entertain through performances and community engagement.

-Open auditions for Culture Shock® are usually held in December.
-Please return here for additional details on auditions to be held in December 2018.
+Open auditions for Culture Shock® are usually held in December/January.
+Please return here for additional details on auditions to be held in December 2019.

 Please click on our YouTube Channel for additional videos.